-LEAF International is dedicated to cultural preservation, the fostering of global citizenship, and empowering communities by supporting Culture Keepers and connecting youth to their traditional art forms.
+LEAF International is dedicated to cultural preservation, the fostering of global citizenship, and cultural exchange.
+LEAF collaborates with communities to support Culture Keepers who teach local youth their traditional arts.

 LEAF International envisions a world where communities actively engage their youth in learning their cultural traditions, empowering them with the life skills necessary to be active agents of change in their communities, and in our world at large.